 Not all cybersecurity platforms are built the same.
 Many vendors may try to pass off a discounted product bundle as a platform.
 Consider the following capabilities when selecting a vendor to maximise your investment and security posture:

 1. Supporting both cloud and on-premises environments

 A true platform must be based on a cloud-native architecture to offer analytical and computing advantages over on-premises architecture.
-Leveraging the power of the cloud to collect, synthesize, and analyze the high volume of threat data and activity, enables the platform to provide a level of function, performance, and scalability that surpasses on-premises capabilities.
+Leveraging the power of the cloud to collect, synthesise, and analyse the high volume of threat data and activity, enables the platform to provide a level of function, performance, and scalability that surpasses on-premises capabilities.

-Hybrid environments will be here to stay; it’s rare that long-standing organizations are often “born in the cloud.”
+Hybrid environments will be here to stay; it’s rare that long-standing organisations are often “born in the cloud.”
 Therefore, it’s crucial that the platform can operate smoothly across both environments.

 2. Automating security processes

 Automation is the key to alleviating overstretched SOCs.
 Look for a platform that can automate processes for alert monitoring, triage and response, threat intel, and compliance—just to name a few.

 "51% of organisations have improved threat detection as a result of automating security processes via playbooks – ESG"